INVEST IN THE ASIAN CENTURY

-I’ve spent half of my life living and investing in Asia.
-Graduating from one of the region’s top universities, I learned several languages, bought over a dozen properties, and started a successful property fund by the time I reached my mid-20s.
+I’ve spent half my life in Asia.
+Soon after graduating from one of the region’s top universities, I learned several languages, bought over a dozen properties, and started a successful real estate fund by the time I reached my mid-20s.

-Asia will be the main driver of growth during the 21st century.
-Throughout my time here, I’ve seen the dramatic rise of an affluent class that didn’t even exist a few decades ago.
+Asia will be the main driver of growth in the 21st century.
+During my time here, I’ve seen firsthand the dramatic rise of an affluent class that didn’t even exist a few decades ago.

 Similarly, governments in the region are opening up and taking personal freedom more seriously.
-They’re friendly to foreign investors while a lot of the western world continues moving backwards.
+They’re friendly to foreign investors while a lot of the western world continues moving backward.

 Our future will be dominated by the rise of China and India.
-Increasingly, some of Asia’s frontier markets such as Cambodia and Mongolia will lead the way.
+Increasingly, some of Asia’s frontier markets such as Cambodia and Mongolia will lead as global manufacturing hubs.

 Lots of promising countries are overlooked by investors.
-After all, few people talk about buying property in Myanmar or trading stocks in the Philippines.
+After all, few people are talking about buying property in Vietnam or trading stocks in the Philippines.

-But that’s exactly why these places have incredible opportunities.
-Lack of knowledge combined with entry and language barriers means there are tons of undiscovered gems in Asia.
+But that’s precisely why these places have incredible opportunities.
+Lack of knowledge about investing in Asia combined with entry and language barriers means you’ll find undiscovered gems here.

 It’s also why I started InvestAsian.
-Our goal is to help investors around the world profit from this dynamic region – no matter where they live.
+Our company’s goal?
+Helping investors across the world profit from this dynamic region – no matter where they live.

-Kuala Lumpur, Malaysia in the 1990s compared to today.
-Transformations like this are happening all over Asia.
+Before-and-after of Bangkok, Thailand in the 1980s compared with today.
+Urban transformations like this are happening all over Asia.

 You may have already done research on investing in Asia.
-But I’m here to tell you that most of the info online is written by expats who are illiterate in the local language and have no clue what they’re doing.
+We’re here to tell you that, unfortunately, most of the info online is written by expats who are illiterate in the local language and have no clue what they’re doing.

 InvestAsian is unique because of our analysts, contacts, and translators based across Asia.
 Together, our staff speaks nine languages and shares a vast array of experience.